stonepros/stone/doc/rados/configuration/network-config-ref.rst

 MDS and Manager IP Tables
 -------------------------

-A :term:`Ceph Metadata Server` or :term:`Ceph Manager` listens on the first available port on the public network beginning at port 6800.
+A :term:`Stone Metadata Server` or :term:`Stone Manager` listens on the first available port on the public network beginning at port 6800.
 Note that this behavior is not deterministic, so if you are running more than one OSD or MDS on the same host, or if you restart the daemons within a short window of time,